utra/utra-old-website/teams/topsecret.md

 inMenu: false
 ---

-The Top Secret team works on projects that are 'out there'.
-We're currently in the process of working on an autonomous beer pong playing robot.
+Top Secret is UTRA's newest team.
+We work on projects that are more 'out there', and we're currently in the process of working on an autonomous beer pong playing robot.